Oxsomi/core3/docs/graphics_api.md

 MSAA can be enabled by making sure all pipelines for MSAA targets have PipelineGraphicsInfo::msaa set to something that's not EMSAASamples_Off.
 This setting needs to match 1:1 with the MSAA setting passed to render target(s) and depth stencil(s).
 PipelineGraphicsInfo::msaaMinSampleShading can be set to a non zero value to indicate [sample shading](https://registry.khronos.org/vulkan/specs/1.3-extensions/html/vkspec.html#primsrast-sampleshading) should be turned on and to what value (an MSAA feature to make texture detail anti alias better).

-If MSAA is enabled for the current target, a resolve image can be passed in the attachmentInfo.resolveImage passed to startRenderExt.
+If MSAA is enabled for the current target, a resolve image can be passed in the attachmentInfo.resolveImage and resolveRange passed to startRenderExt.
 This can directly resolve the MSAA texture to a render target, swapchain or depth stencil. attachmentInfo.resolveMode can be used to change it from averaging all samples to EMSAAResolveMode_Min/Max.

 ### Raytracing